zeropoolnetwork/sharded-storage-docs/article/main.md

 Nodes are paid by the file owner for storing the shards, which is periodically verified using zkSNARK.
 We employ a special shuffling technique to decide which nodes will store the shards of a given file.
-As long as at least half of the network behaves honestly, this technique ensures that a malicious adversary can not cause a DoS attack on the file by controlling critical number of its shards.
+As long as at least half of the network behaves honestly, this technique ensures that a malicious adversary can not cause a DoS attack on the file by controlling a critical number of its shards.

-We present the details of our solution, analyze the cryptographic security guarrantees it provides and propose a set of economic incentives to motivate honest node behavior.
+We present the details of our solution, analyze the cryptographic security guarantees it provides and propose a set of economic incentives to motivate honest node behavior.

 ## Introduction

 ### Problem Statement

-One of the solutions used for storage scaling on blockchain today is replication of data.
+One of the solutions used for storage scaling on blockchain today is a replication of data.
 It stores each chunk of payload on multiple nodes.
 Nodes produce zero-knowledge proofs of data availability.
 When the number of nodes storing the chunks is low,